vvvvvvvvero/ocado-recruitment-task/README.md

 The `DPState` class is used to store the state of the dynamic programming algorithm.
 It stores the `count`, which is representing minimal number of carrier used so far `usedColumns` boolean array, which is representing the carriers used so far and `score` which is representing the score of the current state, which is determined by the rank of the carrier.

+### Complexity Analysis

+**Time Complexity:** O(numRows × numColumns²) due to iterating up to numColumns carriers for each of the numRows * numColumns cells in the DP table.

+**Space Complexity:** O(numRows × numColumns²), as each cell in the DP table includes an array of size numColumns for used carriers, alongside the DP table's own size.
 ## Dependencies used

 - `Jackson` - working with JSON files